-For the years ended December 31, 2021, 2022 and 2023, our research and development expenses were US\$3.7 million, US\$8.5 million, and US\$14.1 million, respectively.
+For the years ended December 31, 2020, 2021 and 2022, research and development expenses of SunCar were US\$5.0 million, US\$3.7 million and US\$8.5 million, respectively.
 Its research and development expenses consist primarily of payroll and employee benefit for research and development, employees, rental expense, utilities and other related expenses related to design, develop and maintain technological service platform to support its internal and external business.
-We expect spending in research and development to continue to be significant over time as SunCar plans to continue to invest in its technology and innovation to enhance customer experience and provide value to its business partners.
+SunCar expects spending in research and development to continue to be significant over time as SunCar plans to continue to invest in its technology and innovation to enhance customer experience and provide value to its business partners.